How I failed: Six lessons learned. Wonderful set of insights from Tim O’Reilly. Number four is a very hard problem to solve.

 One startup in this class at PIE is KS12.
 As a creative studio, they’re breaking the mold of what you typically might see at a tech incubator.
 Plus, they’re powered by WordPress.
 Pretty neat.

-Four years ago: Here’s the problem: I, like many people I know, drive too many places all alone in my car.
+Here’s the problem: I, like many people I know, drive too many places all alone in my car.
 One person in a three ton metal vehicle that could easily transport five.
-To move all of that mass around, with such unused, waste… Continue reading →
+To move all of that mass around, with such unused, waste internal space, is an inefficient use of energy.

 I like to think of funded startups vs. bootstrapped web sites like the split between signed and unsigned bands.